AlmasB/FXGL/README.md

 # FXGL
 Simple and easy to use Java 2D gaming library based on JavaFX 8

-# Usage
+# Setup (General)
 Download the latest .jar file under jar/ and add it to the build path in your IDE.
 That's it, you're all set!
+See below setup for some IDEs

+# Setup (NetBeans, tested with 8.0.2)
+1. File -> New Project -> Java -> Java Application -> Next
+2. Choose Project Name (optional: create main class) -> Finish
+3. In the Projects view, right-click Libraries -> Add Jar/Folder -> Navigate and Select downloaded FXGL jar

 # Notes
 FXGL is in early stages of development.
 Hence, the API and functionality are likely to change from version to version.